 Yes, We Do

 Forty-six thousand people are diagnosed annually with oral cancer in the United States.
 Statistics indicate that nearly half of those diagnosed will succumb to the disease within five years.
 But there is also good news.
 When detected in the early stages, oral cancer has a survival rate of 80 to 90 percent.
-At Michael Flynn dentistry, Dr. Flynn will examine your mouth and throat for signs of oral cancer while he examines your teeth.
+At Michael Flynn dentistry, Dr. Stubbs will examine your mouth and throat for signs of oral cancer while he examines your teeth.

 Signs and Symptoms of Oral Cancer

-Dr. Flynn will evaluate you for any lesions or discolored areas in your mouth, throat, or on your lips, and tongue, and if he notices a problem a biopsy will be taken.
+Dr. Stubbs will evaluate you for any lesions or discolored areas in your mouth, throat, or on your lips, and tongue, and if he notices a problem a biopsy will be taken.
 Precursor cancer lesions can be white (leukoplakia) or red (erythroplakia).
 Although erythroplakic lesions have a greater potential to become cancerous, any lesion that does not heal within a two-week period should be evaluated.
 Other signs and symptoms of oral cancer include:

 - A lump or thickening of the soft tissues